MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/overview-of-virtual-machine-multiple-queues.md

 ---
-title: Overview of Virtual Machine Multiple Queues (VMMQ)
+title: Overview of virtual machine multiple queues (VMMQ)
-description: Learn how Virtual Machine Multiple Queues extends Native RSS to a Hyper-V virtual environment. ms.date: 12/19/2024 ms:custom: UpdateFrequency3
+description: Learn how virtual machine multiple queues extends Native RSS to a Hyper-V virtual environment. ms.date: 12/19/2024 ms:custom: UpdateFrequency3
 ---

-# Overview of Virtual Machine Multiple Queues (VMMQ)
+# Overview of virtual machine multiple queues (VMMQ)

-Virtual Machine Multiple Queues (VMMQ) is a NIC offload technology that extends [Native Receive side scaling (RSSv1)](introduction-to-receive-side-scaling.md) to a [Hyper-V](overview-of-hyper-v.md) virtual environment.
+Virtual machine multiple queues (VMMQ) is a NIC offload technology that extends [Native Receive side scaling (RSSv1)](introduction-to-receive-side-scaling.md) to a [Hyper-V](overview-of-hyper-v.md) virtual environment.

 VMMQ provides scalable network traffic processing for [virtual ports (VPorts)](virtual-ports--vports-.md) in the parent partition of a virtualized node.
 A VPort represents an internal port on the NIC switch of a network adapter that supports [single root I/O virtualization (SR-IOV)](overview-of-single-root-i-o-virtualization--sr-iov-.md).
 For an overview of the SR-IOV interface and its components, see [SR-IOV Architecture](sr-iov-architecture.md).
 Previously, RSS processing wasn't available for VPorts.
 VMMQ extends the native RSS feature to VPorts that are associated with the physical function (PF) of a NIC, including the default VPort.